GridGain-Demos/gridgain-technology-primer/README.md

 	Limit(fetch=[20]): rowcount = 20.0, cumulative cost = GridGainCost [rowCount=15318.06, cpu=77499.96615043783, memory=33461.76, io=178134.0, network=101068.0], id = 35293
 	```

+## Co-located Compute Tasks

+What is Collocation of Data and Compute?
+Collocation of data and compute in GridGain means executing computations on the same nodes where the relevant data is stored.
+Instead of moving data across the network to a central processing unit, Ignite brings processing closer to the data, reducing latency and network overhead while improving overall performance.

+1. Traditional Compute Model (Without Collocation)

+	❌ Inefficient Data Movement

+1. The application requests data from multiple nodes.
+1. Data is transferred over the network to a central processing unit.
+Computation is done remotely, introducing latency and bottlenecks.

 ## Running Co-located Compute Tasks

 Run `training.ComputeApp` that uses Apache GridGain compute capabilities for a calculation of top-5 paying customers.